What is dilation and curettage (D&C?)

 - Insert a speculum into your vagina.
-This smooth device, shaped like a duck’s bill, helps open the cervix.
+This smooth device, shaped like a duck’s bill, helps open your cervix.

-- Use a clamp to hold the cervix in place.
+- Use a clamp to hold your cervix in place.

 - Make sure your cervix is sufficiently dilated, using a series of rods to open it slowly.

-- Use a curette, a type of suction or scraping device, to clean out tissue from the uterus.
+- Use a curette, a type of suction or scraping device, to clean out tissue from your uterus.

 - Send a sample of the tissue to a laboratory for analysis.